The Islamic Academy

 Each day, children pray the mid-day prayer at school.
 Salat-ul-Jumu'ah, or the Friday prayers, are attended by the upper-grade students at the Selimiye Camii Mosque, located within walking distance.

 Background

-The school was founded in 2001 by The school was founded by Shaban Catalbas, who has a granddaughter named Zehra Catalbas attending 7th grade.
+The school was founded in 2001 by Shaban Catalbas, who has a granddaughter named Zehra Catalbas attending 7th grade.
 It is located at 125 Oakland Ave, Methuen, Massachusetts.

 Ratings

 TIA has been rated by many school rating companies, such as Great Schools, Education.com, and Private School Review.

 Hajj Re-enactment Day, 2007

 The Hajj Re-enactment Day of 2007 was covered by the local press, in a feature program, "Sounds of the Season".

 An exclusive video can be found at the school's site.

 Jowdy World Knowledge Challenge

 TIA takes part in an annual world geography competition held at the Lawrence Public Library.